voxels/ToyPhotoGallery/README.md

 ![Diagram](https://s3.amazonaws.com/com-federalforge-repository/public/resources/originals/ToyPhotoGallery_ObjectGraphDiagram.png)

-[Version 1.1](https://github.com/voxels/ToyPhotoGallery/releases/tag/v_1.1) has a slightly improved object graph from the one diagramed above.
-Model objects have been simplified for handling images.
+[Version 1.1](https://github.com/voxels/ToyPhotoGallery/releases/tag/v_1.1) has a slightly improved object graph.
+In general terms, model objects have been simplified for handling images.

 More detail about the examples of [techniques](#code-examples) is offered in the section below.